lifeBalance/mongo-express/README/using_authentication.md

 The `passport.authenticate()` middleware invokes `req.login()` automatically after a successful authentication.
 It takes two arguments:

-* The authentication strategy.
+* The authentication strategy, in this case `local`.
 * An options object.
 The `failureFlash` is set to `true`, meaning that if there are any errors while authenticating, they will be passed as flash messages.
-By the way, **passport-local-mongoose** already offers a default list of authentication error messages [here][9]
+By the way, **passport-local-mongoose** already offers a default list of authentication error messages [here][8]

 > When the login operation completes, user will be assigned to `req.user`.